 - Recreation – The resort pools get a lot of recognition, but there are so many more recreation activities that most people forget about at Disney World.
 From water sports, archery, horseback riding to tennis, there is surely something every adult can enjoy.

 - Disney Boardwalk – The turn of the century style boardwalk is a quaint hidden section of Disney that is home to a few resorts, some great restaurants, and entertainment.
 Here you can find the EPSN zone, a new magic-themed bar, Abracadabar, Jelly Rolls dueling piano bar, Atlanta Dance Hall, and even Surrey Bike rentals.

 - ESPN Wide World of Sports – Disney houses its own Sports complex.
 This facility is host to thousands of events and over 60 sports.
 Teams come from all over to train and compete here and many times you can get a ticket to watch.
 The most famous is the Atlanta Braves Spring Training.

 - RunDisney Events – If you are a runner, a walker or a Disney fan, a runDisney race should be on your bucket list.
 I am hooked!
 5K, 10K, Half and Full Marathons are offered throughout the year and of course, have a fun Disney themed.
 These races are a blast and hardly feel like a race with all the on course Disney entertainment, characters to meet, photo opportunities and music.
-There are even Super Hero and Star Wars themed races and the Wine & Dine Half Marathon Weekend has an after party where you eat and drink around the Epcot World Showcase during Food & Wine Festival!
+There is even Star Wars themed races and the Wine & Dine Half Marathon Weekend has an after-party where you eat and drink around the Epcot World Showcase during Food & Wine Festival!

 If You Plan to Stay and Eat On Disney Property These Are My Favorites!